 Go during the September-November when days are warm and there is less fog.
 These are the best months for outdoor activities in the Bay Area.

 How to Book a Campsite on Angel Island

-Campsites are reserved on reserveamerica.com.
-Campsites are released in month blocks on the 1st of the month, exactly 7 months ahead at 8am.
+Reserve a campsite on reserveamerica.com.
+Campsites are released in month blocks on the 1st of the month, exactly 7 months ahead at 8 am.
 For example, if you want to book a weekend in October, a great month to go, you need to book on March 1.
 Make sure to be online and reserve spots right at 8 AM, as they likely will get sold out after only a few minutes.
 There are only 9 campsites on the island.

-How to Get There
+How to Get to Angel Island

 Explore Abandoned Buildings